taylorhcarroll/Regex-Anatomy/README.md

 By itself, the search crtieria is not all that powerful.
 But let's say we want to search for all ee's
-If you do /e+/g is will match as many e's ina row you can find but will match with at minimum one e.
+If you do /e+/g is will match as many e's ina row you can find but will match with at minimum one 'e'.

 /ea?/g means it will look for all e's and all a's that come after e but the a is optional.
 Whatever character that comes before the ? is considered "optional"